If you’re on this page, you’ve reached the point where you’re asking yourself a very important question:

 LLCs will need to deal with less annual requirements and ongoing formalities than C-Corporation or S-Corporation.

-Further, there is no need to get approval from a board before taking business action — which is one of the main benefits of an LLC.
-This simplicity and ease of doing business makes it a lot easier on business owners to operate an LLC.
+Further, there is no need to get approval from a board before taking business action — which is one of the main advantages of an LLC.
+This simplicity and ease of doing business make it a lot easier for business owners to operate an LLC.

-Also, LLCs are free to make any organizational structure that is agreed on by the members.
-LLCs can be managed by the members or by managers — unlike Corporations which have a board of directors who oversee the major business decisions of the company and officers who manage the day-to-day affairs.
+Also, LLCs are free to make any organizational structure that is agreed upon by the members.
+LLCs can be managed by the members or by managers — unlike Corporations that have a board of directors who oversee the major business decisions of the company and officers who manage the day-to-day affairs.

 Furthermore, there are no restrictions on who can be an LLC member or how many members an LLC may have — unlike an S-Corporations.